sascristian/HeyberryAI/Jarbas_docs/LILACS.md

 # step 6 - Filling nodes

-Nodes are auto populated with some info from the knowledge sources, one way to trigger this is with questions of the kind "think about" or "talk about"
+Nodes are auto populated with some info from the knowledge sources on every question, one way to trigger this is with questions of the kind "think about"

         Input: think about evil